 Following the closing of the IPO on December 20, 2021, \$116,725,000 from the net proceeds of the sale of the Units in the IPO and the sale of the Private Placement Warrants was deposited into a trust account (the "Trust Account").
 This amount was comprised of \$10.15 per Unit for the 11,500,000 Units sold in the IPO.
 Following the closing of the IPO and the exercise of the underwriters' full over-allotment option, \$116,725,000 was held in the Trust Account and will only be invested in United States "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 Pursuant to the trust agreement, the trustee is not permitted to invest in other securities or assets.
 By restricting the investment of the proceeds to these instruments, and by having a business plan targeted at acquiring and growing businesses for the long term (rather than buying and selling businesses in the manner of a merchant bank or private equity fund), the Company intends to avoid being deemed an "investment company" within the meaning of the Investment Company Act.
-The trust account is intended as a holding place for funds pending the earliest to occur of: (i) the consummation of the Company's initial Business Combination: (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend its amended and restated certificate of incorporation (A) to modify the substance or timing of its obligation to allow redemptions in connection with the Company's initial Business Combination or certain amendments to its charter prior thereto or to redeem 100% of the Company's public shares if the Company does not consummate its initial Business Combination within 12 months (or up to 15 months or 18 months, as applicable) following the effectiveness of the Public Offering or (B) with respect to any other provision relating to stockholders' rights or pre-initial Business Combination activity; or (iii) absent an initial Business Combination within 12 months (or up to 15 months or 18 months, as applicable) following the effectiveness of the Public Offering, the Company's return of the funds held in the trust account to its public stockholders as part of its redemption of the public shares.
+The trust account is intended as a holding place for funds pending the earliest to occur of: (i) the consummation of the Company's initial Business Combination; (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend its amended and restated certificate of incorporation (A) to modify the substance or timing of its obligation to allow redemptions in connection with the Company's initial Business Combination or certain amendments to its charter prior thereto or to redeem 100% of the Company's public shares if the Company does not consummate its initial Business Combination within 18 months following the effectiveness of the Public Offering or (B) with respect to any other provision relating to stockholders' rights or pre-initial Business Combination activity; or (iii) absent an initial Business Combination within 18 months following the effectiveness of the Public Offering, the Company's return of the funds held in the trust account to its public stockholders as part of its redemption of the public shares.
 If the Company does not invest the proceeds as discussed above, the Company may be deemed to be subject to the Investment Company Act.
 If the Company is deemed to be subject to the Investment Company Act, compliance with these additional regulatory burdens would require additional expenses for which the Company has not allotted funds and may hinder its ability to consummate an initial Business Combination or may result in its liquidation.
-If the Company is unable to consummate its initial Business Combination, the Company's public stockholders may receive only approximately \$10.15 per public share, or \$10.25 or \$10.35 per public share, as applicable, on the liquidation of the Company's trust account and its warrants will expire worthlessly.
+If the Company is unable to consummate its initial Business Combination, the Company's public stockholders may receive only approximately \$10.35 per public share on the liquidation of the Company's trust account and its warrants will expire worthlessly.